LazyGuideJP/lazyguidejp.github.io/docs/jp-lazy-guide/setupMangaOnWindows.md

 6. Two options to process, go to `cmd` then:
     - All Manga volumes:
         - Paste: `mokuro --parent_dir F:\Manga\Saenai`
-            - Replace full directory, Saenai with your manga name
+            - Replace full directory, Saenai with your manga name(no white-spaces)
             - Your vol1, 2, 3, etc. should be inside `Saenai folder` in ascending uniform named order
     - Specific Manga volume:
         - Paste: `mokuro F:\Manga\Saenai\Vol3`
-            - Replace full directory, Saenai with your manga name and volume #
+            - Replace full directory, Saenai with your manga name(no white-spaces) and volume #

     ??? examplecode "Folder Structure <small>(click here)</small>"